nextcloud/social/README.md

 - **🕸 Open standards:** We use the established [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) standard!
 - **🎨 Nice illustrations:** Made by [Katerina Limpitsouni of unDraw](https://undraw.co).

+For more information about about our motivation and goals, read [the announcement blog.](https://nextcloud.com/blog/nextcloud-introduces-social-features-joins-the-fediverse/)

+The app is in alpha stage, so it’s time for you to [get involved! 👩‍💻](https://github.com/nextcloud/social#development-setup)

+For a roadmap, see our [development milestones](https://github.com/nextcloud/social/milestones) - feel free to pick up any of the tasks which are not yet in progress!

+Some requirements in this alpha stage are that your Nextcloud:
+- must use a real SSL certificate
+- must be accessible from the internet
+- must run on the default port

 ## Emojis